woniland/ski_jump/instructions/3-CEO.md

 It often makes sense to annotate the respective Pull Request or commit behind a completed task, e.g. `- [ ] task 1` -> `- [x] task 1 #123`.
+Make sure to understand what a specific item is about and ask for clarification if necessary.

 #### CEO Issue